mekb-turtle/Foto/README.md

 <br/>

 ## About The Project
-Foto is a simple image viewer written in C. It simply shows an image to the user, nothing more nothing less.
-It's designed to be used in scripts so there are no keybinds.
+Foto is a simple image viewer written in C. It simply shows an image to the user.
+It is designed to be used in scripts, so there are no keybinds or UI.
-You can specify the position or size the window intially appears at, and the background colour.
+You can specify the position and size at which the window intially appears, and additionally the background colour for letterboxing/pillarboxing or transparency.

 <br />